chillibasket/processing-grapher/README.md

 	1. Apply different colours and names to each input
 	1. Record the real-time data as a comma delimited file
 1. File Graphing
-	1. Opens comma delimited files for analysis
+	1. Opens comma delimited files for analysis (you can open the files recording using the "Live Graphing" tab)
-	1. Apply different colours and names to each input
 	1. Supports zooming into sections of the waveforms
 </br>
 </br>